 Certainly if you have a neighborhood watch type of crime prevention strategy, you will need one point of contact for everyone to communicate with.
 If no single person is willing to serve, co-captains may work.

 Our instinct was to write that you don't need any dues, but of course this depends on the situation too.
 If you are in an affluent neighborhood or suburb, you might all agree to dues to support social events or paying for an amenity that you all will share.
 In that event, make sure everyone actually does agree, and don't become crazed if someone fails to pay.

 We just say that unless you have a specific reason for collecting money, don't do it just because someone thought that community organizations have dues.

 If you keep this fun instead of deadly serious, you will have better participation in your block club and it will perform better as a crime watch, social group, or community builder than if you allow yourselves to be bogged down in detail.

 We recommend that if you want to start a block club, find at least one other neighbor who will join you in making the invitation.
 We strongly suggest that the first meeting be positioned as simply social.
 The more casual it seems, the better.
 This way you will determine who is open to interacting with neighbors, and you will be able to ask for honest feedback about whether people will be interested enough to sustain a loose organization.

 So the type of social event or party needs to be completely in line with what will make people feel comfortable.
 If most neighbors do not know one another or only recognize one another to say hello, it's best to keep this out of homes.
-If there is no outdoor space, you might be able to use a porch or a lounge in an apartment building.
+If there is no backyard or other outdoor space, you might be able to use a porch or a lounge in an apartment building.